Costwise

 How much does a granny annexe cost in the UK?

-A granny annexe is a self-contained living space with its own kitchen and bathroom, in the garden or attached to the house.
+A granny annexe, also called a granny flat, is a self-contained living space with its own kitchen and bathroom, in the garden or attached to the house.
 Cost depends on size, build type and the fit-out.

 From